 - You did not cause a public disturbance.

 - If you caused a disturbance, it is because you were acting in self-defense.
 (Many disorderly conduct cases involve physical altercations.)

 Arrested for Marijuana Intoxication?
 Goldman Wetzel Can Fight Your Charges.

 Your reputation, record, and freedom are at state.
-If you were arrested for being high in public or for any drug-related charge, our team of attorneys at Goldman Wetzel can fight your charges and preserve your rights.
+If you were arrested for being high in public or for any drug-related charge, our team of drug crime attorneys at Goldman Wetzel can fight your charges and preserve your rights.
 We will work quickly to expose weaknesses in the state’s case and get your charges dropped or the penalties reduced.